voelzmo/codex/vault.md

 your Vault will remain permanently sealed.
 ```

-Vault uses [Shamir's Secret Sharing](https://www.vaultproject.io/docs/concepts/seal.html) algorithm to split and recreate a master key.
-Once enough shards of the key are given, the master key will unseal the Vault.
+Vault uses [Shamir's Secret Sharing][shamir] algorithm to split and recreate a
+master key.
+Once enough shards of the key are given, the master key will unseal
+ the Vault.

-If the keys are lost and the Vault needs to be re initialized all previous secrets and encrypted data is lost.
+If the keys are lost and the Vault needs to be re initialized all previous
+secrets and encrypted data is lost.

 We've already got our first node in our sights with `proda` targeted...
+Time to
-Time to crack the Vault.
+ crack the Vault.

 ```
 $ safe vault unseal